Basic Representations of Genus Zero Nonabelian Hodge Spaces: Symplectic action on fission data of irregular connections on

 \begin{proof} All statements where there is no common part involved follow directly from the previous proposition.
-For the statements in the cases where there is a common part, in the case where $I, J$ are at infinity and of slope $>1$ this is established in the proof of Theorem 5.9 of \cite{doucot2021diagrams} (the word `fission exponent' wasn't used there: in terms of the terminology used there it corresponds to the highest number among the exponents of the leading term of the different parts of $F\cdot I$ and $F\cdot J$).
-The other cases will be similar. \end{proof}
+For the statements in the cases where there is a common part, in the case where~$I$,~$J$ are at infinity and of slope $>1$ this is established in the proof of \cite[Theorem~5.9]{doucot2021diagrams} (the word `fission exponent' was not used there: in terms of the terminology used there it corresponds to the highest number among the exponents of the leading term of the \emph{different parts} of $F\cdot I$ and~$F\cdot J$).
+The other cases are similar, using again the expressions for the Legendre transform for the different cases given in \cite[Section~3.1]{doucot2021diagrams}, and noticing that this just changes the transformation of the slopes, without affecting the subleading terms (hence in particular the fission exponents when the common part is nonzero). \end{proof}

-\subsubsection{General symplectic $\SL_2(\IC)$ transformations}
+\subsubsection{General symplectic $\boldsymbol{\SL_2(\IC)}$ transformations}

-The Fourier-Laplace transform is part of a larger group of transformations acting on modules over the Weyl algebra.
-Indeed, to any matrix